ConciergeSoftwareDesign/cardsync-api-docs/source/index.html.md

 This API allows Partners to enroll Merchants and submit inquiry batches of credit card numbers and expiration dates to obtain card status (including updates to card numbers and/or expiration dates) or status updates.

-Here are the set of steps needed to enroll a merchant and submit card batches for inquiry:
+Here are the set of steps needed to enroll a merchant and obtain card number updates:

 1. (Optional) Set up webhooks to be called when merchant enrollment and batches are completed.
 2. Enroll merchant with /merchant POST.